ConnectWise

 A real-life example of malware developed by AI

-We can easily identify AI-written malware because of its simplicity and the fact it’s well-commented and uses function names that describe what they do.
+We can easily identify AI-written malware because of its simplicity and the fact that it’s well-commented and uses function names that describe what they do.
 Typically, malicious code is written in such a way that it obscures what it does and makes the code hard to read.

 However, the risk lies in lowering the bar of entry for threat actors to get into the game.
 According to Inside the Mind of a Hack, “74% of hackers agree that AI has made hacking more accessible, opening the door for newcomers to join the fold.”